Life/Acting Lessons

 I’ve been lost.
 I’m not perfect.
 I’m trying to figure it all out.
 I’m trying to be myself.
 Better myself.
 I’m hoping this post is proof that I’m growing as an artist.

 I’m writing now to try to figure it out.
 What’s this chip on my shoulder, for real?
 Why am I so angry?
 So, upset?
 So alone in my feelings?
 There’s an old homeless junkie in me that keeps whispering bad ideas.
-Like he’s got it all figured out, but most of the answers I need from him are beyond my capacity (according to him), and that really “the play” was all a set-up.
-The people “out-to-get-me” put me in a play, as Jose, to “get” me and they got me.
+Like he’s got it all figured out, but most of the answers I need from him are beyond my capacity (according to him), and that, really, “the play” was all a set-up.
 Months after the play, on my most self-loathing days, I could become conspiratorial.
-Like when I read, I think, or actually, when it was ChatGpt who told me, while wistfully reminiscing about Mariela, that part of the threshing-of-skin ritual the Aztecs took part in, had been an actual belief system.
+It felt like the people “out-to-get-me” put me in a play, as Jose, to “get” me and they got me.
+Confirmation of this was when I read, I think, or actually, when it was ChatGpt who told me, while wistfully reminiscing about Mariela, that part of the threshing-of-skin ritual the Aztecs took part in, had been an actual belief system.
 The priests took off the skin of the sacrificed and wore the skin around the city.
-Celebrated in parades, adorned in colorful costumes, these sacrificed victims were no longer themselves, but now considered the actual Gods, their hearts removed, while conscious, to keep the Sun on its axis.
+Before being skinless, these sacrificial victims were celebrated in parades and adorned in colorful costumes resembling gods.
+To the Aztecs, the sacrifices were not themselves but, being costumed, were considered the actual Gods.
+Their hearts removed, while conscious, to keep the Sun on its axis.
 Ritual becoming reality.
-So, I started thinking maybe Jose had become an evil component of the play, as if the play itself were a Mexican myth come true, and in my performing him, like the flailed victims, I had become this evil God.
+I started thinking, in my failure, that maybe Jose had become an evil component of the play.
+As if the play itself were a Mexican myth come true, and in my performing him, like the flailed victims, I had become this evil version of a God.
 I was Jose.
-Not because I was that good an actor, and not because Jose represented something like God, but because simply wearing the outfit made me Jose, and Jose’s willingness to die makes him a sacrifice for the sake of the Sun’s (Son’s) return.
-“THAT’S why,” I would rediscover, “the Sun rises at the end of the play!”
+Not because I was that good an actor, to be clear, and not because Jose represented something like God, but because simply wearing the outfit of Jose, would have made me him, in ritual.
+The part of myself I was disappointed in, was with my attitude during rehearsals.
+By the end of the process, Jose’s death in the play refracted my experience of performing it.
+Jose’s simple revelation that he loves his family changes his death into a sacrifice.
+It is his willingness to change his perspective on his life, even if obnoxiously slight, that changes his character, and consequentially, brings on the Sun’s (Son’s) return.
+“THAT’S why,” I would rediscover three months later, washing dishes at one in the morning, “the Sun rises at the end of the play!”

 Next